manassaloi/manassaloi.github.io/_posts/2018-04-12-help-our-numbers-went-down-yesterday.markdown

 Say conversation hovered around X and due to some reason it dropped by 20% the day before.
 I would notice the drop in my daily morning metrics email and use the following process to figure out what went wrong:

-- First thing to check — **If there was any seasonal effect**.
+- Check the source and the dashboard itself for errors.
+Only once you have confirmed the accuracy of the data move to the next steps.

+- Check for **seasonal effect**.
 For most B2C businesses usage peaks during weekend as majority users are at home.
 While for B2B SaaS companies there is a drop as employees are not at work.
 It is stupid to compare Sunday’s data with Monday and feel bad if there was a drop in conversion.
 Or comparing numbers during Diwali week with the week after.

 - In absence of any seasonal effect the next step is to check **if anything went wrong at our end.**
   - Was there any server downtime?